 |700-999||Graduate and Professional Courses Including Seminars|

 A middle digit of 8 (i.e. 181) indicates an honors course.
-Honors courses are also shown by an H immediately preceding course credit.
+Honors courses are denoted by a text line beneath the course.

 All other undergraduate students and most special students must remove the Incomplete by the end of the next semester they are in attendance.